-- Loosen evenly so that battery plate does not get stuck - Remove and replace batteries - Do not mix used and new batteries - Use only industrial 1.5V alkaline D-cell batteries - o Examine, clean, and if necessary, lubricate the O-rings on the end flange. - Examine and clean the surface on the inside of the battery compartment where the O-rings sit. - o Replace the desiccant packs. - Put the battery plate into position and tighten the two nuts equally until the battery plate is flush with the white connector. - O Connect the battery connector.
+- O-rings sit. - o Replace the desiccant packs. - Put the battery plate into position and tighten the two nuts equally until the battery plate is flush with the white connector. - O Connect the battery connector.
 Make sure that it "locks" in the receptacle. - o Install the end flange.
-Make sure that the wiring is not pinched. - O Use a hex wrench to install the three $10-31 \times 3/8$ " screws. - o Fully insert the vent plug. - O Connect the sensor to the software and turn on the internal batteries. - The voltages in the sensor Dashboard are 12V and 6V.
+Make sure that the wiring is not pinched. - O Use a hex wrench to install the three 10-31 x 3/8" screws. - o Fully insert the vent plug. - O Connect the sensor to the software and turn on the internal batteries. - The voltages in the sensor Dashboard are 12V and 6V.
 If they are not, open the sensor and correct the problem. - Remove batteries if storing the sensor for an extended time